Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 ```

 Note your WordNet class may not have the same functions as mine so the test shown will probably not work verbatim with
 your code.
-Note that my test does NOT use an `NGramMap` anywhere, nor is it using a `HyponymHandler`, nor is it directly
+Note that our test does NOT use an `NGramMap` anywhere, nor is it using a `HyponymHandler`, nor is it directly
 invoking an object of type `Graph`.
 It is specifically tailored to testing the `WordNet` class. **Relying on only
 browser tests will be incredibly frustrating (and slow!).
 Use your JUnit skills to build confidence in the foundational
 abstractions that you build (e.g. Graph, WordNet, etc.).**